Your browser is out of date!

 • Make-up air should be supplied during the operation of commercial kitchen exhaust systems which are provided for commercial cooking appliances.

-• Non-Residential Kitches are to be equipped with both smoke detectors and heat detectors or ASA (Advanced Signal Analysis) neural fire detectors as required by NYC Fire Code.
+• Non-Residential Kitchens are to be equipped with both smoke detectors and heat detectors or ASA (Advanced Signal Analysis) neural fire detectors as required by NYC Fire Code.

 • Where alarms are required to indicate the operation of automatic fire extinguishing systems, distinctive audible and visible alarms and warning signs shall be provided to warn of pending agent discharge per NYC Fire Code.